redhat-appstudio/managed-gitops/docs/environment-api/introduction.md

 - For the purposes of this document, I will use 'Konflux', the latest name, as of this writing, February 2024.
 - However, the code/API referenced in this document has been deprecated, will no longer be used, and will be removed from the Konflux project.

 For more information on the Environment API, see the [detailed document I wrote](https://github.com/redhat-appstudio/managed-gitops/blob/main/docs/environment-api/environment-api-proposal-v3.md) which details the final cross-organization agreement on how this API would work within Konflux.
+(Be forewarned, parts of that document are very Konflux-jargon heavy.)

 ## Big Picture

+Within Konflux project, the need was identified to define a set of custom resources/concepts, that would allow users to progressively build/test/deploy different versions of their Applications across a set of Kubernetes Environments, with the deployment handled by Argo CD.

+Here's what those requirements became:
 - Konflux concepts (and K8s custom resources): `Application`, `Component`, `Environment`, `Snapshot`, `SnapshotEnvironmentBinding`

 - You define an `Application`. (e.g. `bank-loan-app`)